nancologist/ReactNative/README.md

 ___

 ## 4.23.
 A Synthetic Style "Cascade": Custom Wrapper Components & Global Styles
+You can't add the `fontFamily` on styling of `<View>` !!!
+You should add it directly to the styling `<Text>`

+You have 2 options to make a styling global:

+1. Create your own cmp for example like `components/BodyText.js` and use it everywhere.

+2. Exporting a global style object like: `default-styles.js`
+___

 ## 4.24.
 Adding Local Images
 ## 4.25.
 Styling Images
 ## 4.26.
 Working with Network (Web) Images